Snehbhandari/stremlitapp/README.md

 ## Download all the requirements

-## To run the files:
+## 2. To run the files:

-The following files should be run:
+The following files should be run to get/ update the credentials
+- 01_create_id.py
-- scripts/shell.rtf
+- 02_google_auth.py

-<br>This will automatically fetch all the data for the past 1 week from your calendars and save it in a csv file.
+To get data from your calendars into a csv in your directory, run the following file
+- 03_google_cal_to_csv.py
+\ This will save data from the last 1 week till the current time.